-I’m not sure if He’s a Lady was a victim of those times or maybe just of unfavorable Nielsen ratings, but a short 5 years after its brief run, RuPaul’s Drag Race came along at a time when attitudes towards LGBTs was gradually softening.
+I’m not sure if He’s a Lady was a victim of those times or maybe just unfavorable Nielsen ratings, but a short 5 years after its brief run, RuPaul’s Drag Race came along at a time when attitudes towards LGBTs was gradually softening.
 Indeed, the trans and drag communities in particular and the LGBT community as a whole has made such awesome advances and has gained so much acceptance by the occasion of Drag Race‘s 8th season debut.
 It probably helps that, for one, Drag Race airs on a niche channel, Logo, that has historically catered to the LGBT community (unlike the more established, more mainstream TBS).
 It probably also helps that the explosive popularity of Facebook, Twitter, and other social media platforms has helped elevate the popularity of Drag Race and its alumna, connecting both with their fellow queens and their supportive audiences even long after a season’s winner has been crowned or a fan favorite has been eliminated.

 Since I am a crossdresser and consider myself a member of the LGBT community, I have a natural fondness for both He’s a Lady and RuPaul’s Drag Race.
 I recorded He’s a Lady‘s episodes for posterity when they aired (they’re on a VHS tape located somewhere in my back closet), and I am also fond of the fact that three of that show’s contestants — including the eventual winner of the top prize — hailed from right here in Wisconsin.
-(There must’ve been something in the water.)
+(I think there’s something in the water.)
 Of course, I get a big kick out of Drag Race‘s queens, admiring their work so much that not only do I follow some of them on Twitter, but **CONFESSION ALERT** I have to avert my eyes or switch the channel when a Drag Race episode turns to elimination time.
-(Yeah, I root that much for their success and happiness.)
+Yeah, I root that much for any success those performers earn and receive.